Inability to Ask Questions: It’s a Big Problem!

 But once that question is finished, they have no tools for asking a follow-up question.
 And English conversation, if one can’t ask appropriate questions is awkward and not really a conversation at all.

 It’s easy to fall into the habit of teacher asks questions, students answer questions.
+Even just think about the warm-up that you did in class today.
+Did it consist almost exclusively of this?
 It’s easy, but it’s totally and completely ineffective if our goal is to prepare students for the real world of talking to real people.